crystal-lang/crystal-book/installation/on_mac_osx_using_homebrew.md

 brew install crystal-lang
 ```

-If you're planning to contribute to the project you might find useful to install LLVM as well.
+If you're planning to contribute to the language itself you might find useful to install LLVM as well.
 So replace the last line with:

 ```
 brew install crystal-lang --with-llvm
 ```

+Note also that Homebrew has an option to install a package called "crystal" but this is not an
+alias to the crystal-lang package, but instead to the unrelated "autocode" package so do not use it,
+use crystal-lang package instead.

 ## Troubleshooting on OSX 10.11 (El Capitan)